-Current AMs manage the contracts varying the parallelism degree of the BS, i.e. the number of worker instances actually used to implement the BS.
+The AMs taking care of performance in BSs manage the contracts varying the parallelism degree of the BS, i.e. the number of worker instances actually used to implement the BS.
 The variation of the number of worker instances happens adding/removing a fixed amount of workers.
-This fixed amount is a BS user configurable constant (Δ_w) .
+This fixed amount is a BS user configurable constant (Δ_w).
 Rules supplied to the AM in the BS also consist in specific rules avoiding to perform (probably) useless adaptations (e.g. avoiding to adapt BS parallelism degree immediately after another adaptation took place) as well as rules default actions basically only taking care of updating monitored values when no other, more significant actions turn out to be fireable.